AnyChart/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 With AnyChart you have a full control over the axes labels, you can format them, tune visual appearance and position.

 In this tutorial all major settings and features of axes labels are described.

 ## Enable or Disable

 Each axis in AnyChart has its own labels settings, these settings can be configured in labels sub parameter of the given axis.
 By default labels for all axes are enabled.
 You can enable or disable labels for the given axis using enabled method of {api:anychart.core.axes.Linear#labels}**labels()**{api} method:

 ```
-  chart.xAxis.labels().enabled(false)
+  var labels = chart.xAxis().labels();
+  labels.enabled(false);
 ```

 In the sample below a line chart with Y-Axis, X-Axis and Secondary Y-Axis is shown, with labels enabled for both Y Axes and disabled for X-Axis: